 Again, no attorney will provide an exact end date for your case once it begins.
 It depends on a number of factors, including the severity of the crash, the severity of your injuries, the circumstances of the crash, and much more.
 Before the settlement even happens, you and your attorney will file an insurance claim.
 Most of these cases settle out of court due to their mild nature.
+You may even go back and forth, sending counter offer letter after letter.
 However, some still undergo the litigation process.

 If your case ends up in court, it will take much longer than a rear ended collision settlement would.
 Lawsuits take at least a few weeks, and up to a few years to settle.
 It depends largely on the case’s complexity.
 However, if you have a qualified personal injury attorney on your side, this is an invaluable advantage.
 They will ensure that each and every detail is collected and reviewed in full, as well as protect you during the litigation process.

 Experienced Houston Attorneys for Rear Ended Collision Settlement